mgrahamjo/yodel/README.md

 - regex [regular expression]: Regular expression literal
 - date [boolean]: true, false (enforces that the field can or cannot be parsed by JavaScript's native Date object)
 - custom [function]: a function that is passed the field and returns true or false
+- minLength [number]: enforces that the value has a length property greater than or equal to this number
+- maxLength [number]: enforces that the value has a length property less than or equal to this number
+- length [number]: enforces that the value has a length property that equals this number
+- min [number]: enforces that the value is greater than or equal to this value (does not enforce type)
+- max [number]: enforces that the value is less than or equal to this value (does not enforce type)
+- equal [any]: enforces that the value is this value (enforces type)

 `yodel` returns an object with the following methods: